buyutu/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Transportation Researcher; Ph.D. in Transportation and Urban Engineering at the University of Connecticut
+subtitle: Ph.D. in Transportation and Urban Engineering at the University of Connecticut

 profile:
   align: right